dry5kulll/OverTheWire/Bandit/README.md

 ### Level 1
 - **Description:**
      - There is a file in the home directory that has a name `-`.
-Use the cat command as shown below to read the contents of this file & find the password for the next level.
+Use the cat command as shown below to read the contents of this file and find the password for the next level.
 - **Commands:**
      - `cat ./-`

 ### Level 2
 - **Description:**
      - This level involves a filename with spaces.
-Use either of the provided commands to display the contents of the file & obtain the password for Level 3.
+Use either of the provided commands to display the contents of the file and obtain the password for Level 3.
 - **Commands:**
      - `cat ./spaces\ in\ this\ filename` or `cat "spaces in this filename"`

 ### Level 3
 - **Description:**
      - There is directory named `inhere` which contains a hiden file as its name starts with a dot.
 To list all the files including hidden files in a dirctory use the -a option in the ls command.
-Read the content of the file by cat command & get the password for the next level.
+Read the content of the file by cat command and get the password for the next level.
 - **Commands:**
      - `ls -la inhere/`
      - `cat inhere/.hidden`

 ### Level 4
 - **Description:**
      - There are multiple files in the `inhere` directory.
-Use the file command on each of those files & get their file types.
-Read the content of the file whose file type is `ASCII Test` & get the password of the next level.
+Use the file command on each of those files and get their file types.
+Read the content of the file whose file type is `ASCII Test` and get the password of the next level.
 - **Commands:**
      - `file ./inhere/`
      - `cat ./inhere/-file07`

 ### Level 5
 - **Description:**
      - From the given description, the file size is 1033 bytes.
-Using find command search for all the files whose size is 1033 bytes in the directory & get the password for the next level.
+Using find command search for all the files whose size is 1033 bytes in the directory and get the password for the next level.
 - **Commands**:
      - `find . -type f -size 1033c`

 ### Level 6
 - **Description:**
-     - From the given description, the owner of the file is `bandit7` & it belongs to `bandit6` group.
-Use the below find command to search of the file & get the password for the next level.
+     - From the given description, the owner of the file is `bandit7` and it belongs to `bandit6` group.
+Use the below find command to search of the file and get the password for the next level.
 - **Commands:**
      - `find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null`

 ### Level 7
 - **Description:**
-     - Use the grep command to extract the line that contains the word `millionth` & get the password for the next level.
+     - Use the grep command to extract the line that contains the word `millionth` and get the password for the next level.
 - **Commands:**
      - `cat data.txt | grep millionth`

 ### Level 8
 - **Description:**
-     - Sort the file using the sort command & list the number of occurances of each line using the uniq command.
-The line which has 1 written before it occurs only once in the file & that is the password for the next level.
+     - Sort the file using the sort command and list the number of occurances of each line using the uniq command.
+The line which has 1 written before it occurs only once in the file and that is the password for the next level.
 - **Commands:**
      - `cat data.txt | sort | uniq -c`

 ### Level 9
 - **Description:**
-     -  Using strings extract the readable characters from the file & get the password for the next level.
+     -  Using strings extract the readable characters from the file and get the password for the next level.
 - **Commands:**
      - `cat data.txt | strings`

 ### Level 10
 - **Description:**
-     - Decode the contents of the file using Base64 & get the password for the next level.
+     - Decode the contents of the file using Base64 and get the password for the next level.
 - **Commands:**
      - `cat data.txt  | base64 -d`